Application Component Templates

 Delete Application Component Templates

-Select one or more templates from the list page, select Delete with Detailed Confirmation from the Actions menu, and then click the hammer icon.
+Select one or more templates from the list page, then select Delete with Detailed Confirmation from the Actions menu.

 Click Delete to delete the template or Cancel to keep it.